chapkovski/custom-waiting-page-for-mturk/README.rst

 ========================================================================
-Custom Waiting Page for mTurk experiments with oTree
+Custom Waiting Page for mTurk experiments with oTree (v.
+1.3 or 1.4)
 ========================================================================

 This project is a collaboration between Essi Kujansuu (EUI), Nicolas Gruyer (`Economics Games <https://economics-games.com>`_) and Philipp Chapkovski (UZH).